etherforce/FeTSy/fetsy/webclient/scripts/app.coffee.md

 Initiate new angular module with the name 'FeTSy'.
 Load external libraries (angular-moment, AngularWAMP and JSData) as dependencies.
-Load internal services and controllers as dependencies.
+Load internal services, controllers and directives as dependencies.

     angular.module 'FeTSy', [
         'angularMoment'